MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 | Primary   | myGatewayBackendPool                    | (10.1.5.5, 10.1.5.8, 10.1.5.6) | (10.1.5.5, 10.1.5.9, 10.1.5.6) |
 | Secondary | myGatewayBackendPool                    | (10.1.5.7, 10.1.5.6, 10.1.5.4) | (10.1.5.5, 10.1.5.9, 10.1.5.6) |

 To automate the network settings mirroring, consider using Azure CLI.
-See [Get started with Azure CLI](/cli/azure/get-started-with-azure-cli) for more information.
+For more information, see [Get started with Azure CLI](/cli/azure/get-started-with-azure-cli).

 ### Verify deployments of clusters

-You've deployed an Azure Application Gateway and a WLS admin server in each cluster.
+You deployed an Azure Application Gateway and a WLS admin server in each cluster.
 The Azure Application Gateway acts as load balancer for all managed servers in the cluster.
 The WLS admin server provides a web console for cluster configuration.

 Follow instructions to verify if the Azure Application Gateway and WLS admin console in each cluster work before moving to next step.

 1. Return to the **Deployment** page, select **Outputs**.
 1. Copy the value of property **appGatewayURL**.
 Append the string *weblogic/ready* and open that URL in a new browser tab.
 You should see an empty page without any error message.
 If not, you must troubleshoot and resolve the issue before continuing.
 1. Copy and write down the value of property **adminConsole**.
 Open it in a new browser tab.
-You should see login page of **WebLogic Server Administration Console**.
+You should see sign-in page of the **WebLogic Server Administration Console**.
 Sign in to the console with the user name and password for WebLogic administrator you wrote down before.
 If you aren't able to sign in, you must troubleshoot and resolve the issue before continuing.

 Follow these steps to write down the IP address of the Azure Application Gateway for each cluster.
 You use these values when you set up the Azure Traffic Manager later.